 How Does DoorDash Make Money?

-Let’s look into how DoorDash manages to monetize its user base and how the company became America’s go-to app for all things food delivery.
+Let’s take a closer look into how DoorDash manages to monetize its user base and how the company effectively became America’s go-to app for all things food delivery.

 DoorDash charges restaurants a variable percentage fee for every order that is made through its platform.
 This variable amount is subtracted automatically whenever an order is made.